sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

 In this task, you will install a private build agent on your local machine.

-> **Note**: You can also use the Hosted build agent provided by VSTS.
+> **Note**: You can also use the Hosted build agent provided by VSTS for UWP and Android builds.
 The Hosted build agent spins up when a build is triggered, runs the build, and then spins down.
 Hosted build agents let you build without having to maintain build infrastructure.
-For this workshop we are using a _private_ build agent because the Xamarin trial license activation does not work on the Hosted build agent.
+For this workshop we are using a _private_ build agent because you are using a trial Xamarin license.

 1. Navigate to the Agent Pools configuration in VSTS Log in to the `HealthClinic` team project in VSTS.
 In the upper right corner, click the **gear** icon to open the admin page: